Reading Level Checker

 4. Check the original text or image yourself because browser AI output can still be wrong.

-Estimate whether a guide is easy enough for general readers.
+Estimate whether a help article is readable enough for general customers.

-Check sentence length before publishing a blog or help page.
+Check average sentence length before publishing a blog guide or product FAQ.

-Make school notes or instructions easier to read.
+Make school notes, safety instructions, or onboarding text easier to scan.

-Compare a draft before and after simplifying it.
+Compare a 300-word draft before and after replacing jargon or splitting long sentences.

-Blog draft Paste 300 words of a guide
+Paste 300 words from a how-to guide before publishing.

 Frequently asked questions